elifserra/opaca-node-red/nodes/BaseAgent-node/BaseAgent-node.md

 ![This is an image](base-agent_example_flow.png)

+There is another option to be able to invoke action, On edit dialog user can press the invoke action button.
+When it is pressed invoke result will be displayed on the screen.
+But, do not forget that this feature is not used in flow.
+If you want to use action result in flow you need to trigger the flow via inject node.

 ## Note :
     If you add this node to flow, do not forget to make authentication via `opaca-access-node`.